 Transportation in Rockport State Park

-Within an hour's drive of both Salt Lake City and Park City, Rockport State Park is easy to reach by major highways.
+Within an hour's drive of both Salt Lake City and Park City, Rockport State Park is easy to reach by Utah's major highways.
 The park is located just off of State Road 32 on UT-302 North.
-The 6 different camping areas in Rockport State Park are all located along Road 302 which hugs the north shore of Rockport Reservoir.
+The six different camping areas in Rockport State Park are all located along Road 302, which hugs the north shore of the Rockport Reservoir.